stainsleto/Weather-App-using-JS/Readme.md

 ## Weather App using Vanilla JS

+# Project Details

+# API Details

 Get API from  -->  https://openweathermap.org/api

-Update API Key with your new API value
+Insert API Key with your new API value by creating a config.js file